CinemaSins: Behind The Sins

-On June 27, 2019 the podcast "Behind The Sins, presented by CinemaSins" was launched.
+On June 27, 2019, the podcast "Behind The Sins, presented by CinemaSins" was launched.
 It is hosted by Aaron Dicer, Denee' Hughes & Jonathan Watkins.
 The first few episodes were just over an hour but succeeding episodes quickly went out to around the two-hour mark.

-The format stays mostly the same with the trio talking about the videos released over the past week, then going into detail of sinning them.
-From reading comments to answering questions the B-Team try to include the fans as much as possible.
+Reception

-Controversy and criticismsCinemaSins has attracted criticism from several filmmakers, including Rian Johnson (Looper), Damon Lindelof, C. Robert Cargill (Doctor Strange), David F. Sandberg (Shazam!), and Jordan Vogt-Roberts (Kong: Skull Island).
+CinemaSins has attracted criticism from several filmmakers, including Rian Johnson (Looper), Damon Lindelof, C. Robert Cargill (Doctor Strange), David F. Sandberg (Shazam!), and Jordan Vogt-Roberts (Kong: Skull Island).
 The filmmakers assert that the channel largely fails as genuine criticism because of its excessive and trivial nitpicking, lack of understanding of the filmmaking process, and its often mean-spirited, reductive nature; as Vogt-Roberts put it, "these guys are just trolling the art form we love and profiting from it while dumbing down the conversation."
-YouTuber "Bobvids" created a series of videos criticizing specific videos of the series as well as the motivations for the series itself, ranging from specific rebuttals to sweeping.
+YouTuber Bobvids created a series of videos criticizing specific videos of the series as well as the motivations for the series itself, ranging from specific rebuttals to sweeping.

 Jeremy Scott has claimed that the series is not supposed to be entirely serious in terms of criticism and that most of his nitpicks are intended as comedy; in their response on June 7, 2013, Scott uploaded "Everything Wrong With CinemaSins", a self-parodying sins video that pokes fun at filmmakers and commenters who have disliked the channel as well as poking fun at the hosts themselves explaining that their videos are filled with sarcasm.
-The video was set as the channel's preview page and, as of January 1, 2019, went on to become their most watched video at 29 million views; a sequel of the video was made and released on May 7, 2019, and replaced the channel preview video on May 17, 2019.
+The video was set as the channel's preview page and, as of April 9, 2023, went on to become their most-watched video at 30 million views; a sequel of the video was made and released on May 7, 2019, and replaced the channel preview video on May 17, 2019.

 On October 10, 2015, Scott created a video on his personal channel, regarding Screen Junkies and their new series "The Review Crew", alleging plagiarism of his own review format at the time due to similarities.
 After both CinemaSins and Screen Junkies received backlash from each other's fans, Scott deleted the video and posted an apology on Twitter the following day.
 Screen Junkies apologized as well and subsequently cancelled the series.

-In early 2019, CinemaSins launched a new podcast titled "Movies Going on 30", with the intent of talking about movies that were released 30 years ago on the corresponding week.
-This sparked controversy with the podcast "80's All Over", who accused them of copying their format.
-In the end, CinemaSins decided to cancel the podcast.
+The CinemaWins channel was created by a different team as a response to CinemaSins, with the Hidden Remote blog saying that it "playfully pinpoints what movie makers got right as oppose to the mass critics who often pompously (and very subjectively I might add) damn many good and underrated movies for minor flaws".